Actively Recruiting

 • Life expectancy of at least 12 weeks

-• Barcelona Clinic Liver Cancer Stage A, B, or C
+• Barcelona Clinic Liver Cancer Stage A, B, or C with Child-Pugh-Turcotte score less than 7 (for hepatocellular carcinoma patients only)

-• Informed consent given and understood
+• Informed consent obtained and understood by patient or guardian

 Not Eligible